 The tour continues through the various periods of the 19th and 20th centuries, as equipment developed and the rate of production increased.
 You’ll get a sense of how these cheesemakers managed to hold on to traditions while moving into the modern era.

 In the final part of the tour, you’ll take an audio-visual journey through to the present day and have a chance to witness the modern process.
-The dairy is a working one, which has been open 365 days a year since 1989, producing cheese from 8,000 L (about 2,100 gallons) of milk every day.
+The dairy is a working one, which has been open 365 days a year since 1989, producing cheese from 8,000 liters (about 2,100 gallons) of milk every day.
 While you watch, you’ll get to taste Emmental at various stages of maturity.

 You can get lunch on your own here once the tour is through, and enjoy the predominantly cheese-based menu.
 Swiss macaroni and cheese is a popular choice, but the more traditional dishes of fondue and raclette are also served.

 In the afternoon, there are various options for you to explore.
-At 2pm each day, a you can make your own cheese under the tutelage of a master cheesemaker, and take the result home with you or eat it on-site.
+At 2pm each day, you can make your own cheese under the tutelage of a master cheesemaker, and take the result home with you or eat it on-site.
 The dairy also includes a specialty cheese shop, a bakery and a restaurant, and there’s a playground and petting zoo for children.

 If you want to get out into the countryside, you can rent an electric bike and ride through the nearby villages to explore.